gpuweb/gpuweb/design/ErrorHandling.md

    If this is true, then the only synchronous API that needs special casing is buffer mapping, where `mapping` is always `null` for error `WebGPUBuffer`.

  - Should there be a mode which causes OOM errors to trigger context loss?
+   Probably not necessary, since an application could manually kill the context if it sees errors in the error log.

  - Should an object creation error immediately log an error to the error log?
    Or should it only log if the error propagates to a device-level operation?